aladdine/seamless-checking/README.md

 On top of this, the image recognition API is used to survey whether users were smiling or not when they entered the venue.
 This can be used as a measure of users excitement about the event.

+The Face++ API is also combined with the Neura API so event organizers can tell where attendees are coming from: which city, from work or gym, walking or driving, etc. This app includes a visualization dashboatrd built in D3JS for event organizers to see this data and make sense of it quickly.